meeshkan/properties-driven-development-tutorial/ARTICLE.md

 [(-19443, b'\x16ERa'), (-425, b'')]
 ```

-Having a generator for lists of key-value tuples, we wish to build a `SortedDict` instance containing those tuples.
+Now that we have a generator for lists of key-value tuples, we can build a `SortedDict` instance containing those tuples.

 With Hypothesis, we can use [`hypothesis.strategies.composite`](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.composite) to compose generators as follows:

 ```python
 # test_sorted_dict.py